-- Nonresident aliens with no U.S. source income
+- Nonresident aliens with no U.S. sources of household income

-Beyond that, employees are eligible to receive reimbursements through a QSEHRA after they provide “proof of coverage” for the payment of medical expenses.
+Beyond that, employees are eligible to receive an employer reimbursement through a QSEHRA after they provide “proof of coverage” for the payment of qualified medical services and other expenses.

-Where MEC does matter is in determining how the benefit will be taxed.
-Which leads us to the next section…
+However, the type of health insurance coverage matters in determining how the benefit will be taxed.
+This leads us to the next section on tax qualification.

 Who qualifies for tax benefits?

-One of the advantages of a QSEHRA is its tax-free status for both small employers and their employees.
+One of the biggest advantages of a QSEHRA is its tax-free status for small employers and employees, as tax-free employee benefits are rare.
 Organizations administering a QSEHRA won’t be subject to payroll taxes for the reimbursements they issue employees.
-Additionally, employees won’t have to pay income or payroll tax on their reimbursements.
+Additionally, in many cases employees won’t have to pay income tax or payroll tax on their reimbursements.

-Small businesses will receive these tax advantages regardless of their employees' health insurance coverage status.
+Small businesses will receive tax advantages regardless of their employees' health insurance policy status.

 Employees, however, must have MEC if they want to receive tax-free reimbursement.
-Without MEC, any reimbursements received through the QSEHRA may be considered taxable and must be included in the employee’s gross income.
+For employees without health insurance or those without MEC, any reimbursements received through the QSEHRA may be considered taxable income and must be included as part of the employee’s gross household income.

 What about my employees without minimum essential coverage?